 A few patients have reported issues such as electric-shock-like sensations, buzzing effect and even anxiety.
-In terms of sexual performance, Tramadol is also known to cause delayed ejaculation.
-For those with kidney and liver problems, a somewhat lower dosage of Tramadol may be prescribed.
+In terms of sexual performance, It is also known to cause delayed ejaculation.
+For those with kidney and liver problems, a somewhat lower dosage of the drug may be prescribed.
 Similarly, its use is also not recommended for breast-feeding mothers and children.

 Does Tramadol cause any withdrawal symptoms?